aaronmorales0192/SnowApp/README.md

     git push origin main - commits all files in the staging phase to the shared repository

-    Updating local code to reflect shared repository (MAKE SURE TO DO THIS EVERYTIME WHEN STARTING CODE AS OTHERS MAY HAVE DONE EDITS TO THE REPOSITORY):git git fetch
+    Updating local code to reflect shared repository (MAKE SURE TO DO THIS EVERYTIME WHEN STARTING CODE AS OTHERS MAY HAVE DONE EDITS TO THE REPOSITORY): git fetch
     git pull